 When we moved to the water bungalow two nights later, it got even better.
 The villa was beautiful: decorated in chic neutral hues with all the tucked-away mod cons, a supremely comfortable bed and plenty of space.
 It, too, had a private pool, only this time it was raised above the ocean overlooking nothing but the waves.

-Ensuring you’re never more than a glance away from a photo-worthy panorama, the villa’s bathroom was even more impressive than the last; complete with huge picture window that showcased the oceanic view in all its glory.
+Ensuring you’re never more than a glance away from a photo-worthy panorama, the villa’s bathroom was even more impressive than the last; complete with a huge picture window that showcased the oceanic view in all its glory.
 I can confirm this is best enjoyed with champagne in hand while soaking in a bath enriched with complimentary bath salts.
 I give you permission to hate me a little bit.

 Over the following days, we spend many an afternoon alternating between plunge pool dips, ocean swims and lazing on the daybed on the water bungalow’s deck gazing out to sea.